Evaan2001/Binary_Image_Classifier/README.md

 </h2>

 <p  align="center">
 I knew that my model would be running on a Raspberry PI.
-This meant my model won't have the access to abundant computaional resources and thus needed to be lightweight.
+This meant my model won't have access to abundant computational resources and thus needed to be lightweight.
 I used TensorFlow (in Python) to set up the model architecture.
 And here are the different layers –
 </p>

 1. 1st convolutional layer with 32 3*3 kernels